Equivariant $K$-theory, affine Grassmannian and perfection: Perfect equivariant K -theory

 \subsection{Perfect \texorpdfstring{$K$}{K}-theory and \texorpdfstring{$G$}{G}-theory agree}

 After perfection, $K$-theory agrees with $G$-theory. \begin{observation}[Perfect $K$-theory and $G$-theory] Let $X \in \Sch^{\pfp, G}_k$.
 Then there is a homotopy equivalence of K-theory spectra

 \end{observation} \begin{proof} By \cite[Proposition 11.31, Remark 11.32]{BS16}, any complex in $D^b_{\Qcoh}(X)$ has finite Tor amplitude.
-By \cite[Proposition 2.2.12]{TT90}, it follows that the notions of perfect complexes and pseudo-coherent complexes agree on $X$.
-In particular, perfect complexes of globally finite Tor-amplitude and pseudo-coherent complexes with globally bounded cohomology agree on $X$, hence \cite[Definition 3.1]{TT90} and \cite[Definition 3.3]{TT90} agree, proving the statements for trivial $G$.
+By \cite[Proposition 2.2.12]{TT90}, it follows that the notions of perfect complexes and pseudo-coherent complexes with locally bounded cohomology agree on $X$.
+Hence perfect complexes of globally finite Tor-amplitude and pseudo-coherent complexes with globally bounded cohomology agree, so \cite[Definition 3.1]{TT90} and \cite[Definition 3.3]{TT90} agree, proving the statement for the trivial group $G$.
 Also see \cite[Theorem 3.21]{TT90}.
 The same reasoning works with any $G$, adding ``$G$-equivariant complex" everywhere in the proof. \end{proof}